 Fornasiere has also recruited 11 players that have ended up playing Major League Baseball.
 Along with recruiting a high-level of proven talent to the program, Fornasiere has also had the knack of finding gems in the recruited walk-ons he has brought to the program.
-Two of the best recent examples include two-time First-Team All-Big Ten outfielder Matt Nohelty and 2005 First-Team All-Big Ten third-baseman David Hrncirik.
+Two good examples include two-time First-Team All-Big Ten outfielder Matt Nohelty and 2005 First-Team All-Big Ten third baseman David Hrncirik.

 In addition to the on the field accomplishments, the Gophers have achieved in the classrom as well.
 Prior to 2010, Minnesota was the only baseball program in the nation to have a player named Academic All-American from 2004-09.
-In the fall of 2011, Minnesota baseball had 24 players earn a GPA of 3.0 or higher.
+The Gophers had 16 Academic All-Big Ten selections in 2016.

 "Coach Rob" is a well-known baseball clinician, speaking annually at numerous state and national baseball clinics.
 He is also the longest tenured assistant baseball coach in the Big Ten Conference.
-Nineteen of the 26 years Fornasiere has coached for Minnesota, the team has finished either first or second in the regular season conference standings.
-The Golden Gophers have also finished in first place in the regular season seven times (including divisional titles) and claimed seven Big Ten Tournament titles during his tenure.
-Fornasiere has coached in over 1,500 games with the Golden Gophers, with the team winning at a .608 clip over that period.
+Eighteen of the 30 years Fornasiere has coached for Minnesota, the team has finished either first or second in the regular season conference standings.
+The Golden Gophers have finished in first place in the regular season seven times (including divisional titles) and claimed seven Big Ten Tournament titles during his tenure.
+Fornasiere has coached in more than 1,800 games with the Golden Gophers, with the team winning at a .594 clip over that period.

 Since Fornasiere, has been with the Golden Gophers, Minnesota has had 50 players named First-Team All-Big Ten and 18 All-Americans.

-Fornasiere and his wife of 34 years, Ruth, are the parents of sons Andrew, and Matthew, and daughter Katherine Ann.
+Fornasiere and his wife of 37 years, Ruth, are the parents of sons Andrew and Matthew, and daughter Katherine Ann.
 Matt played in the Cleveland Indians farm system after completing a three-year career with the Golden Gophers (2003-05).
-He and his wife, Ashley, have a son, Calan.
+Matt and his wife, Ashley, have two sons, Calan and Case.
 Both Katie and Matt graduated from the University of Minnesota.
 Fornasiere and his wife, Ruth, reside in Maple Grove, Minn.